Trypetheliaceae: Taxonomy

 Trypetheliaceae was circumscribed by German botanist Franz Gerhard Eschweiler in 1824.
 His of the family was as follows (translated from Latin):"Thallus is crust-like.
 Apothecia are of varied shape, immersed in warts formed from the thallus's medullary substance."
 Eschweiler further notes that the family is almost exclusively found within the tropics.
 In his initial circumscription, he included the following genera: Arthonia, Porothelium, Medusula, Ophthalmidium, Trypethelium, Astrothelium, Glyphis, Chiodecton, and Conioloma.

 In a set of formal nomenclatural proposals, Hawksworth and Eriksson (1988) recommended conserving the family name Arthopyreniaceae and rejecting Xanthopyreniaceae on grounds of prevailing usage and because Xanthopyrenia had long been treated as a synonym.
 They portrayed Arthopyreniaceae as mostly bark-dwelling, often lichen-forming pyrenomycetes, then understood to include roughly six genera and 400+ species; this move aimed to keep a widely used family name stable (proposal 895).

 The family Arthopyreniaceae was placed into synonymy with Trypetheliaceae, and its type genus, Arthopyrenia, was transferred to Trypetheliaceae in 2021.
 Other synonyms of Trypetheliaceae include Astrotheliaceae, Cryptotheliaceae, Hyalophragmiaceae, and Laureraceae.
 The order Trypetheliales was proposed in 2008 to contain the family.

 In their 2016 revisionary synopsis of the Trypetheliaceae, André Aptroot and Robert Lücking accepted 418 species, distributed amongst 15 genera.
 In 2020, Miranda-González and colleagues provided molecular evidence to include the monospecific genus Polypyrenula within Trypetheliaceae as one of its early diverging lineages, having previously been classified in Pyrenulaceae based solely on morphological features.
+A study of ascospore ontogeny in several Trypetheliaceae concluded that relying on mature ascospore morphology alone can be misleading for classification, because different spore types share developmental steps and similar mature forms may have evolved repeatedly within the family.